 In addition to educating the public about wildlife, accredited zoos and aquariums also protect species in their collections and across their natural habitats.
 The Multinational Species Conservation Funds (MSCF) are targeted investments in global priority species such as African and Asian elephants, tigers, rhinos, great apes, tortoises, freshwater turtles, and marine turtles.
 The MSCF program helps to sustain wildlife populations by combating poaching, reducing human-wildlife conflict, and protecting essential habitats globally.
 Despite its modest funding level, this program has a significant impact because it consistently leverages almost a 2 to 1 match of federal dollars from partner governments, local NGOs, international conservation organizations, and private businesses.

-- We urge Congress to pass legislation (H.R.
-6023/S. 521) to reauthorize the Multinational Species Conservation Funds Semipostal Stamp which benefits these critical programs. - The museum community, including botanical gardens, strongly supports efforts to protect native wildlife, including declining pollinator populations.
+• The museum community, including botanical gardens, strongly supports efforts to protect native wildlife, including declining pollinator populations.